vrescobar/Block-For-You-Tab-at-X.com/README.md

 **ForYouBlocker** is a lightweight and easy-to-read Google Chrome and Safari extension that hides the distracting "For You" tab on Twitter (now X.com) and automatically selects the "Following" tab by default.

-This tool was created for users who prefer a simplified experience without the policies imposed by the Chrome Web Store.
+This tool was created for users who prefer a happy X.com experience, and without a complicated web extension with many options or weird unknown changes.

+It just does one simple thing well, and the code is so straightworward to read so even novel programers are sure there is no malware or whatsoever.

 ![Screenshot1 of the X page without the damn tab](imgs/Screenshot1.png)